How do my donations help?

 Please refer to the Climber FAQ page for specifics on check-in times.

-Please refer to the Directions link on the homepage.
+Please refer to the Directions page for specifics.

 Individual climbers can be anyone interested in supporting the ALA, fighting lung disease or seeking a new challenge.
 You will register, fundraise and climb on your own, but you always have the option of starting your own team later.

 All climbers are given start times based on their funds raised in 2010 (Super Steppers and Summit Club) and the climb option you/your team has chosen.
 Start times are used to avoid congestion in the stairs and starting lines.